Giving My Talk

 It Starts with You, Not the Audience

-Here is something that took me a while to internalize: the talk is more about you than the audience.
+Here is something that took me a while to really understand: the talk is more about you than the audience.
 You have to enjoy your own talk first.
 If you don't, the audience won't either.
 So the first question to ask yourself is not "what does the audience want to hear?" but "what am I genuinely enthusiastic about?"

 Enthusiasm is contagious, but it has to be real.
 People tend to be more enthusiastic when they feel ownership over some part of what they're presenting - the problem, the motivation, or the solution - or when they just find the work really interesting.
 If you're presenting someone else's work without caring much about it, that will show.
 Find the angle that makes you care, spend more time on the parts that you find more interesting.

 This also means acting like a teacher, not a student.
 Many students have been conditioned by oral exams and unconsciously treat the audience as a committee that already knows the material and is judging them.
 That's usually wrong.
 You are the one who knows your talk best.
 The audience is there to learn from you, not to evaluate you.
 Your job is to explain, not to demonstrate how much you know.
-The moment you make that shift in mindset, your whole demeanor changes.

 Self-Worth and Self-Confidence